SnipInText-org/snipintext-documentation/README.md

 Snipintext extension will receive the message
 Content of an input element gets constantly monitored by injected script(by snipintext) after an element's selected

-2. Open creation menu, on the specified page, using keyboard shortcut selected element temporarely turnsout into a console dialog
+2. Open creation menu, on a specified page, using keyboard shortcut selected element temporarely turnsout into a console dialog
 - dialog
 - creation, storage